Improving building energy management for Scapa UK

 Scapa Group PLC is a leading global manufacturer of bonding products and adhesive components in the Healthcare and Industrial markets.

-Ylem Energy was appointed by Scapa UK to improve the energy efficiency and reduce running costs at the Ashton-Under-Lyne site which consists of various production lines, warehousing and office space, by upgrading the Building Energy Management (BEM) system.
+YLEM Energy was appointed by Scapa UK to improve the energy efficiency and reduce running costs at the Ashton-Under-Lyne site which consists of various production lines, warehousing and office space, by upgrading the Building Energy Management System.
+(BEMS)

 Challenge